top of page

 Conclusion

 To implement SPIN Selling, plan ahead.
-Write down problems that your product solves and potential questions.
+Write down problems that your product solves and draft potential questions that explore those problems.
 Look for safe ways to practice the investigation techniques and aim to get as much practice as possible.

 - - -

-If you liked this article, check out our article on Guerrilla Sales Enablement to see how to build the resources your team will need for success.
+If you liked this article, have a look at our other book digests in our series Required Reading for Salespeople.
 You can also check out the P.S.I.
 Selling Content Page for more insights on sales communication, strategy, and leadership.

 Want to build a sales process that proves value and a team that can execute?
 Get in touch.